youyanggu/covid19_projections/about.md

 #### Fall Wave

-The future is uncertain, and many things can happen between now and Fall that will change the trajectory of this epidemic.
+The future is uncertain, and many things can happen between now and fall that will change the trajectory of this epidemic.
 While we believe a September increase in deaths is [unlikely](https://twitter.com/youyanggu/status/1271395005219745792), we do think it is possible that the rate of transmission may increase as we head towards winter.
 We currently assume a 0-0.4% daily increase in the transmission rate (R_t) starting in the fall (September).
+This results in a wider confidence interval to account for the increased uncertainty.
 This assumption is subject to change as we get closer to the date.

 [Back to Top](#top)